euler-xyz/ethereum-vault-connector/docs/specs.md

 NOTE: There is a subtle complication that Credit Vault implementations should consider if they use reentrancy guards (which is recommended).
 When a vault is invoked without Status Checks being deferred (i.e. vault called directly, not via the CVC), then when it calls `require(Account|Vault)StatusCheck` (or similar) on the CVC, the CVC may immediately call back into the vault's `check(Account|Vault)Status` function.
 A normal reentrancy guard would fail upon re-entering at this point.
 Because of this, the vault implementation should relax the reentrancy modifier to allow `check(Account|Vault)Status` call while invoking `require(Account|Vault)StatusCheck`.

-NOTE: It may be critical to protect `check(Account|Vault)Status` function against reentrancy or implement the following checks for abundance of caution:
+NOTE: It may be critical to protect `check(Account|Vault)Status` functions against reentrancy.
+For abundance of caution it is recommended to include the following checks as well:
 `require(msg.sender == address(cvc) && cvc.areChecksInProgress());`

 NOTE: Care should be taken not to transfer any assets to the Accounts other than the Account Owner (ID 0).
 Otherwise, the assets may be lost.
 If unsure, a vault may call `getAccountOwner()` function that returns an address of the Account Owner.